-Over the past 25 years, she has gained extensive operational experience in law enforcement, especially during major crises and events; as well as in criminal investigations – in which child pornography and sexual offense cases are playing an increasingly dominant role.
+Over the past 35 years, he has gained extensive operational experience in law enforcement, especially in criminal investigations – in which child pornography and sexual offense cases are playing an increasingly dominant role.
 These offenses have a major impact on the personal integrity of children – a very vulnerable group in our society.
 The emergence of the internet has made international cooperation and coordination in the fight against child pornography and exploitation more necessary than ever.
-It is Chief Constable’s Barendse’s ambition to facilitate and strengthen this cooperation in the years to come.
+It is Detective Chief Inspector Peter Reijnders ambition to facilitate and strengthen this cooperation in the years to come.

 Superintendent – Royal Canadian Mounted Police

 Officer in Charge – Canadian Police Centre for Missing and Exploited Children/Behavioural Sciences Branch

 Supt.
 Pierre Nezan has been a police officer with the Royal Canadian Mounted Police (RCMP) for 30 years.
 He was stationed in British Columbia for almost 16 years performing various uniform assignments.
 Much of his service, however, was as a Major Crime investigator.
 Pierre has led single, double, triple homicide investigations, as well as homicides investigations linked to serial offenders.
 He is a trained crisis negotiator and has performed these duties many times over his career in cases involving barricaded persons and hostage situations.
 He was a key member of a well trained team which was called upon to conduct interrogations in the most serious criminal cases.